Ten Pieces of Strange Facts and Trivia of Lansing, Michigan

 You know those little wipes you get when you order a basket of wings, or ribs, or some other greasy food?
 Those are moist towelettes, and Lansing has a museum filled with 'em.
 You can read all about that HERE.

-Back in 1997, a rotary steam clock was presented to Lansing on the city's 150th birthday.
+Back in 1997, a steam clock was presented to Lansing on the city's 150th birthday.
 It's located near the intersection of the avenues of Michigan and Grand.
 It stands 28 feet tall with daily chimes that are powered by steam.

 WORLD'S LARGEST HAIRBALL